Seifeddini/Solana.jl/README.md

 # Solana.jl
-A Solana package to interact with the Solana blockchain.
+A Julia package to interact with the Solana blockchain.
 It includes some functions to interact with custom test-validators but also functions to interact with the network via HTTP.
 Feel free to contact me if there are any questions.